MuhammadQasimKhattak/class-task/README.md

 # class-task
-this is a class task
+this is a class task.